October 2012 town hall meeting

 A women's voter registration center

-The Institute worked with women candidates before the 2003 and 2006 elections, and has facilitated dialogue among women candidates, political parties and the Supreme Commission for Elections and Referenda (SCER) to develop legal and regulatory measures that provide greater access to the electoral process for women candidates and voters.
+The Institute worked with women candidates ahead of 2003 parliamentary and 2006 presidential and local council elections, and has helped women candidates work with political parties and the Supreme Commission for Elections and Referendum (SCER) to grant more equitable access for women candidates and voters.
 One result of those efforts was the formation of the Women’s Department within the SCER in 2005.
-The department was established to ensure that SCER initiatives and departments incorporate strategies to increase women’s political participation, and to coordinate with political parties and other Yemeni institutions to promote stronger participation in elections by women.

-In advance of the National Dialogue Conference, NDI convened women party leaders to help them develop messages and build alliances in support of robust women’s participation in the dialogue.
-At the request of women party leaders, NDI also supported the reconstitution of a cross-party women’s network that seeks to establish relationships across political lines, build consensus on policy issues of importance to women and ensure that women have active roles in the transition process.
+Before the National Dialogue Conference, NDI convened women party leaders in January to help them develop messages and build alliances to encourage women’s participation in the dialogue.
+At the request of women party leaders, NDI also revived a cross-party women’s network that seeks to build consensus on policy issues of importance to women and to ensure that women have active roles in the transition process.

-In preparation for upcoming parliamentary and/or presidential elections, anticipated for early 2014, NDI will host a series of campaign academies across Yemen for potential women candidates and campaign managers to improve women’s standing in elections.
-Focusing on campaign management and strategy, the academies will draw on women’s experiences in previous elections in Yemen to directly address the challenges they face, such as candidate nomination procedures that discriminate against women, insufficient financial support from political parties and public perceptions of women in politics.
-NDI is also working with political parties to promote women within the party structure by developing tailored platforms and voter outreach.
+In preparation for 2014 parliamentary and/or presidential elections, NDI will host a series of campaign academies across Yemen for women considering a run for office and their potential campaign managers.
+The academies will draw on women’s experiences in previous elections in Yemen to address the challenges they face, such as candidate nomination procedures that discriminate against them, insufficient financial support from political parties and public perceptions of women in politics.
+NDI is also working with political parties to promote women within the party structure.

 The Islamists Are Coming: Who They Really Are